sunsun101/web-16/README-deploy-gitlab.md

         image: $CI_REGISTRY_IMAGE
         script:
             - cd studentdb
+            - bundle config set --local path '.bundle'
             - mkdir -p /root/.ssh
             - cp $DEPLOY_SSH_PRIV_KEY /root/.ssh/gitlab_ed25519
             - chmod 600 /root/.ssh/gitlab_ed25519
             - eval $(ssh-agent)
             - ssh-add /root/.ssh/gitlab_ed25519
+            - export BAZOOKA_USER=mdailey
             - bundle exec cap production deploy

 This, of course, requires that the Capistrano gem is installed.
-But this is an isolated execution of the Alpine Ruby image, so it won't remember your bundle from the build step unless you created it in the working directory.
-Therefore, before the `bundle install` in the build/test step, make sure you tell Bundler to use a local directory for the bundle, for example
+But this is an isolated execution of the Alpine Ruby image, so it won't remember your bundle from the build step unless you created it in the working directory and archived it as an artifact.
+Therefore, before the
+`bundle install` in the build/test step, make sure you tell Bundler to use a local directory for the bundle, for example